Rene1208/website/_teaching/BE.md

 ---
-title: "Corporate Decision-Making and Societal Responsibility"
+title: "Corporate Decision-Making"
 collection: teaching
 type: "Undergraduate Course"
 permalink: /teaching/2022-corporate-decision-making-societal-responsibility
-venue: "University of Innsbruck, Department of Economics"
+venue: "University of Innsbruck, B.Sc.
+Management and Economics"
 date: 2022-01-01
 location: "Innsbruck, Austria"
 ---

-This course examines the intersection of corporate decision-making and societal responsibility, with a focus on sustainable and ethical business practices.
-The course is structured to include lectures, discussions, and group presentations to deepen understanding and practical application of the topics.
+This course examines corporate decision-making in economic and societal context.
+I teach the seminar from 2022 onward and taught the lecture in winter 2024/25.

 ## Course Goals